wbabik/Practical_computing/Class_10/Class_10.md

 group_by(iris, Species)
 ```

-When you call the command above, you’ll see that the data structure is
+When you execute the command above, you’ll see that the object is not
-not anymore `data.frame` but rather it’s called `tibble` and you’ll find
+anymore `data.frame`, but now it’s called `tibble` and you’ll find
-information about grouping, though no information in the table is
+information about grouping added, though no information in the table is
 altered:

     ## # A tibble: 150 x 5